Skip to Content

 For example, this command can be used to override the default organization or environment.
 Note that the keys defaultOrgId and defaultEnvId are read-only and cannot be changed, as they are defined by a user’s Jitterbit account.
 However, you can set the organization or environment used by the jcli commands and override the defaultOrgId and defaultEnvId used when interacting with Citizen Integrator recipes through the jbcli.

-• To set an organization, use the key orgId with the ID for the desired organization obtained from List User Organizations.
+• To set an organization, use the key orgId with the ID for the desired organization obtained from List user organizations.
 The set organization ID will be returned.

 $ jbcli config set orgId=<orgId>